 Each year, Winston’s Wish supports over 30,000 bereaved children and young people through an array of dedicated services.
 These in-depth support programmes include support following death as a result of accident, illness, homicide, suicide and also through military service.

-Winston’s Wish also received airtime across the aforementioned stations as part of the Make Some Noise Appeal; scope for a huge and diverse audience to learn about the bereavement support available from the charity, including its national helpline (08452 03 04 05) and interactive website (winstonswish.org.uk).
+Winston’s Wish also received airtime across the aforementioned stations as part of the Make Some Noise Appeal; scope for a huge and diverse audience to learn about the bereavement support available from the charity, including its national helpline (08452 03 04 05) and interactive website (winstonswish.co.uk).

 Kathryn Leverett, Community and Events Fundraising Team Leader at Winston’s Wish, outlines the charity’s gratitude for the Make Some Noise funding.
 She commented: